aws-samples/amazon-efs-developer-zone/application-integration/container/eks/kubeflow/README.md

 $ kubectl get pods -n kubeflow-user-example-com

 ```
-So, now our Amazon EKS cluster is up and running with `kubeflow` installed, so the final setup would be to create an Amazon EFS file system and connect it with our EKS cluster so that `kubeflow` can make use of it
+So, now our Amazon EKS cluster is up and running with `kubeflow` installed, the final setup would be to create an Amazon EFS file system and connect it with our EKS cluster.

 ## Amazon EFS as Persistent Storage with Kubeflow